TomFrederik/gcn_for_sat/readme.md

 I use the pytorch geometric package to do the heavy lifting of the graph convolutions.

 The network is comprised of 26 graph convolutional layers and two linear layers for classification.
+The paper used 26 iterations of message passing between nodes.
 After each layer ReLU and dropout is employed, except for the last layer after which we just use log_softmax to assign probabilities to the two classes (sat, unsat).

 As a loss, the negative log-likelihood loss is used.